cs1302uga/cs1302-ce16/README.md

 1. Now, without modifying the `Student` class, update the `Driver` class to clearly demo the following using lambda expressions (please stage and commit after each):
+   1. Add references to `Course` objects to the `courses` array with different `prefix` values (i.e. create new objects that have prefixes other than "CSCI" and add them to the array), then sort the `courses` array by `prefix`.
+   1. Take the `courses` array sorted in the previous sub-step and sort them by `number`.
    1. Find and print the max `Student` in the `students` array according to GPA.
-   1. Add references to `Course` objects to the `courses` array with different `prefix` values, then sort the `courses` array by `prefix`.
-   1. Take the `courses` array sorted in the previous sub-step and sort them by `number`.
    1. Find and print the max `Student` in the `students` array according to the second character in their name.
    1. Something cool / interesting that hasn't been mentioned.

-1. Stage and commit all changes.
+1. Stage and commit all changes you made for this checkpoint.

 **CHECKPOINT**